 1. Shiba Inus Are Loyal

 The Shiba Inu breeds are very loyal to their owners.
 There are stories that span decades that exemplify the loyalty of the Shiba toward their owners.

 The most impressive is the story of a Shiba Inu dog called Mari, who sought out first responders to come and help its owner, who was trapped under rubble after an earthquake.
 This kind of loyalty was bred into dog nature early in its history.

 2. They Suffer Fewer Health Problems Than Other Breeds

 With an average lifespan of 12-15 years, Shiba Inus are generally known to be a healthy breed.
-Healthy means that, though they have certain health concerns like any other breed, they are less prone to suffer serious health issues compared to others.
+Healthy means that, though they have certain health concerns like any other breed, they are less prone to suffer serious health issues than others.

-A healthy diet and exercise help avoid many of the issues that can occur with the Shiba Inu.
+A healthy diet and exercise help avoid many issues with the Shiba Inu.
 However, they can be prone to have hereditary diseases and need to be checked for eye, hip, and knee problems as they get older.

 3. The Shiba Inu Breed Is A Smart Breed

 Intelligence can be observed as soon as you look into the eyes of a Shiba Inu.
 They’re easy to train because it gets what you’re trying to make them do.

 It has no problem learning new things.
 Whether or not it decides that it cares is a different issue- but its intelligence is never up for debate.